oxcompsoc/learntocode/session1/README.md

 There are three elements to consider here:

 * `print` is the name of a **function**.
-Functions are pieces of code that do something or calculate something.
+Functions are pieces of code that do something and/or calculate something.
 The `print` function outputs text (historically, the some of the earliest computers used physical printers as their primary form of output)
 * `( )` (parentheses) are used to indicate that we are **calling** the function